 When Frank Keller is trying to convince his Lieutenant to let him try the restaurant sting operation without wearing a wire, he says "What is she gonna do, confess?
 Shoot me?
 We're in a restaurant!!"
 Al Pacino famously played Michael Corleone in a scene where he shot a cop in a restaurant, which was also supposed to be improbable.

-Ellen Barkin, in a 2011 interview with Chicago's Huffington Post, said that this movie was not her best work, didn't think director Harold Becker liked her but the picture did make her a household name.
-The article states that Barkin says that "she was forced into doing the sensual grocery store scene where she caresses yellow peppers while wearing little under her raincoat other than a sly thigh to entice co-star Al Pacino.
-Barkin said she had a big fight with the director over it since she really didn't want to do it...Pacino was 'brilliant' and 'very generous' to work with, but the reason it's hard for her to watch is when she views Sea of Love (1989) what the audience sees as 'attitude' on her part, is really a 'tenseness'.
+Ellen Barkin, in a 2011 interview with Chicago's Huffington Post, said that this movie was not her best work, didn't think Harold Becker liked her, but the picture did make her a household name.
+The article states that Barkin says that "she was forced into doing the sensual grocery store scene, where she caresses yellow peppers while wearing little under her raincoat other than a sly thigh to entice co-star Al Pacino.
+Barkin said she had a big fight with Becker over it, since she really didn't want to do it.
+Pacino was 'brilliant' and 'very generous' to work with, but the reason it's hard for her to watch, is when she views Sea of Love (1989) what the audience sees as 'attitude' on her part, is really a 'tenseness'.
 But through her training in method acting at the Actors Studio, she made her tenseness in that scene work for her in front of the camera.
 It was her first role where she was cast as 'an object of desire'."

 There are two renditions of the 1950s song "Sea of Love" heard in the movie.
 This included the original 1959 recording performed by Phil Phillips with the Twilights and a then new 1980s end title version performed by Tom Waits.

 A short fourteen minute behind-the-scenes making-of video documentary was made about this movie in 2003.
-Entitled, The Creation of: 'Sea of Love' (2003), it is available on some of the DVDs for this film.
+Titled, The Creation of: 'Sea of Love' (2003), it is available on some of the DVDs for this film.